AnClark/faust-vst/README.md

 take a recompile to make them work in exactly the same way in any VST host.

 At present, faust-vst has been tested and is known to work on recent Linux and Mac OS X versions.
-Support for Windows should be a piece of cake, though, and will hopefully be added in the near future.
+Support for Windows should be a piece of cake, though.
 To improve cross-platform compatibility, faustvst.cpp doesn't include any GUI code; it completely relies on the VST host for rendering control GUIs.
 This keeps things simple, but it also means that if you want prettier GUIs then you'll have to code them yourself.
 Also, support for Faust's external OSC and HTTPD control facilities is still on the TODO list at this time.

 The architecture has been given some fairly thorough testing using various open-source and commercial DAWs on both Linux and Mac OS X, among them Ardour, Bitwig, Qtractor, Reaper and Tracktion.
-It appears to work fine with each of these, but if you notice any bugs then please head over to
-<https://bitbucket.org/agraef/faust-vst> and report them there.
+It appears to work fine with each of these, but if you notice any bugs then please head over to https://bitbucket.org/agraef/faust-vst and report them there.

 Copying
 -------